- Must visit

 Discover the best of Marseille — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Marseille trip today.

-Service is usually included.
-Rounding up or leaving 5-10% for good service is appreciated, not required.
-Small change for cafés and taxis is common.
+Service is usually included in restaurant bills.
+Rounding up or leaving 5-10% for great service is appreciated.
+Taxis can be rounded up, and small change for cafes is optional.

 The train connection between Geneva and Marseille is well-served by several providers, ensuring a comfortable and efficient journey.
 Passengers can choose from SNCF | TER for regional travel, or opt for the high-speed services offered by SNCF | TGV LYRIA and SNCF | TGV INOUI.
 With frequent departures throughout the day, travelers can easily explore these two cities while enjoying scenic views along the way.